Tips and Common Questions

 "The agent keeps asking me things it should already know"

-"My cloud agent disappeared"
+"My agent disappeared"

 Cloud containers shut down after 15 minutes of inactivity.
 This is normal.
 The next message spins up a fresh container with all your configuration intact.